 For homemade jerky to last longer, it must be very dry, low-fat, and kept in a cool place.
 The best way to store it is in an airtight container with oxygen absorbers or the freezer.

-Dried mushrooms will usually last a year in the pantry without any special storage.
+Dried mushrooms usually last a year in the pantry without special storage.
 However, many of the nutrients in dried mushrooms are sensitive and will likely degrade.

 How to Store Dehydrated Foods Long-Term